maxmind/getting-started-with-mmdb/blog-post.md

-# Building Your Own MMDB Databases for Fun and Profit
+# Building Your Own MMDB Database for Fun and Profit
 If you use a GeoIP database, you're probably familiar with MaxMind's [MMDB format](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md).

 At MaxMind, we created the MMDB format because we needed a format that was very fast and highly portable.
 MMDB comes with supported readers in many languages.
 In this blog post, we’ll create an MMDB file which contains a whitelist of IP addresses.
 This kind of database could be used when allowing access to a VPN or a hosted application.